inko-lang/website/source/community.html.md

 1. Click the link shown to join the discussion.
 This requires you to sign in to Riot/Matrix first.

-If you simply want to view the discussion, without joining, you can use [view.matrix.org](https://view.matrix.org/room/!CENmKDnMngVwJJrTry:matrix.org/).
+If you want to view the discussion, without joining, you can use [view.matrix.org](https://view.matrix.org/room/!CENmKDnMngVwJJrTry:matrix.org/).